redcartel/node-express-typescript-starter-2022/README.md

 A minimal but useful typescript & express starter template with some default middleware and testing.

-Rename .env.sample to .env & Set your configuration and secrets there and then apply them to config.js

 `npm run dev` - Run the development server.

 `npm test` - Run tests.